 District 26 offers a full continuum of special education programs and related services to eligible students.
 Our goal is to individualize educational opportunities to meet the unique needs of all learners.
-Please visit our Special Services Page for links to important and useful information regarding Special Education in Illinois and in District 26.
+Please visit our Student Services page for links to important and useful information regarding Special Education in Illinois and in District 26.

-The District employs a professional staff of over 130 teachers, specialists, and administrators, more than 50% of whom have earned advanced degrees.
+The District employs a professional staff of more than 130 teachers, specialists, and administrators, more than 50% of whom have earned advanced degrees.
 In addition, the district employs more than 50 Educational Support Staff (i.e., teacher assistants, administrative assistants, and secretaries).

 District 26 Schools serve a diverse population.
 Diverse student needs are met through programs such as Special Education, Gifted, Bilingual, and English As A Second Language.